 Do’s and Don’ts of Clean-Up

-Because of the unsanitary nature of a sewer backup in the home, it is essential that all affected areas where the backup occurred be cleaned and disinfected as soon as possible.
+Because of the unsanitary nature of a sewer back up in the home, it is essential that all affected areas where the backup occurred be cleaned and disinfected as soon as possible.
 Generally, small household items that are affected or exposed to the sewage should be discarded.
 It is important to make a list of discarded items, and if possible, provide photographs for insurance purposes.

 All affected appliances should be inspected prior to putting them back into operation.

 Many private companies can handle the cleanup for you.
-Check the yellow pages under the listing “Fire and Water Damage Restoration".
+Check the Yellow Pages under the listing “Fire and Water Damage Restoration".
 Some companies will also inspect and repair major appliances (furnaces, water heaters, washers and dryers).
 If a private company is contracted to do cleaning and/or restoration, be sure to keep all receipts for insurance purposes.

-Treatment of Rugs, Carpeting & Drapery
+Treatment of Rugs, Carpeting and Drapery

 Germicides used for this have to be effective even against the bacteria of the E-Coli family, which is present in contaminated sewage.
-For wall-to-wall carpets that are glued down, cleaning on-site may not be completely effect and in-plant cleaning may not be viable economically or practically.
+For wall-to-wall carpets that are glued down, cleaning on-site may not be completely effective and in-plant cleaning may not be viable economically or practically.
 Contaminated padding is best discarded and should not be reused.
 Steam clean or dispose of drapes.

-If you choose to cleanup your property yourself, the following information is provided as a recommendation to assist with your cleanup efforts:
+If you choose to clean up your property yourself, the following information is provided as a recommendation to assist with your cleanup efforts:

 - After the waters have receded, flush out and disinfect plumbing fixtures before resuming normal use.